McAllen Spinal Cord Injury Lawyer

 You can reach us 24/7.

-Spinal Cord Injury Claim in McAllen, Frequently Asked Questions
+Spinal Cord Injury Claim FAQs

 Some legal experts say the average personal injury lawsuit in Texas takes about two years to resolve.
 Simple personal injury cases can be settled within a few weeks, but spinal cord injury cases are rarely simple and may take months or even years.